matthumble/weightlossbot/README.md

 # Weight Loss Challenge Slack Bot

-A production-ready Slack bot built with Bolt for JavaScript that tracks fitness weight loss progress through DM commands and displays leaderboards.
+A production-ready Slack bot built with Bolt for JavaScript that tracks fitness weight loss progress through commands (works in DMs and channels) and displays leaderboards.
 Data is stored in Google Sheets for easy viewing and analysis.

 ## Features

-- **DM Commands**:
+- **Baseline & Checkin Commands** (work in DMs and channels):
   - `baseline 200lbs` - Set your starting weight (one-time)
   - `checkin 185lbs` - Log your weekly weight with auto-timestamp